Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A conceptual overview of security, the changing global context, traditional and non-traditional security issues, the management of international security issues, and the future of global security.

-This course is a broad introduction to modern international security and explores some of the major debates and issue areas in this field after the emergence of globalization.
+This course is a broad introduction to modern international security and explores some of the major debates and issue areas in this field following the emergence of globalization.
 The course encompasses traditional security issues such as military strategy, inter-state war and nuclear proliferation and non-traditional security questions such as gender and war, climate change, the political economy of conflict, and the rise of national populism.

 |Paper title||International Security in a Globalising World|